How do I create an invoice?

 You can now click through all the existing products.
 You can also search for an item or service in the search field or create a completely new item or service.

 Create a new item by entering the item name.
-Enter the quantity, price, VAT rate, and whether it is a product or a service.
-To save the product or service in the item database, click “Save as item”.
+Enter the quantity, price, VAT rate, and whether it is goods or services.
+To save the item for future use tick the box "Save as item".
 To add the item to the invoice, click “Save”.

 In addition to items and services, you can add lines of text or import time reporting from Toggl.
 Lines of text can contain information that there isn’t space for in any of the other invoice settings, such as additional payment details or information that’s required.